hov1417/picotcpls/README.md

 fine-grained control of the transport protocol to the application layer.
 The mere existence of this research comes from several observations:

-* TLS is now massively deployed, and we should not expect unsecure TCP connections to occur over untrusted networks anymore.
+* Since Let's Encrypt's success, TLS is now massively deployed, and we should not expect unsecure TCP connections to occur over untrusted networks anymore.
 * TCP suffers from severe extensibility issues caused by middlebox interferences, lack of space in its header and the difficulty to